16 Redstone Parade NE

 How the numbers are used

 Fee data is easy to calculate, but it is not enough on its own.
-Don connects the commission math to pricing accuracy, buyer demand, showing activity, and contract terms so the fee comparison stays anchored to net proceeds.
+Don connects the commission math to pricing accuracy, buyer demand, showing activity, and contract terms so the fee comparison stays anchored to selling costs and commission savings.

 For a detached home, that can mean lot size, garage type, basement development, renovation quality, school-area demand, and whether competing listings are newer, larger, or better prepared.
 For a condo, the same conversation may depend on building reputation, parking, condo fees, floor height, views, amenities, bylaws, special assessments, and how many similar units are for sale at the same time.